Resource Strategy for Post-Mask Metal-Only Functional ECO

 Additional Spare Resources Utilized by EasylogicECO

-As the number of available resources is crucial for the ECO success, EasylogicECO deploys an innovative algorithm to increase the resources for patch implementation.
+As the number of available resources is crucial for ECO success, EasylogicECO deploys an innovative algorithm to increase the resources for patch implementation.
 EasylogicECO utilizes the following two types of additional resources:

-1. Filler cells
+1. Configurable filler cells

 2. Standard cells that are disengaged from the original netlist as part of the functional ECO